cmless/cmless/README.md

 Then run the commands from any compatible project.

-## Commands
+# Commands
 ### `cmless start`
-Starts a new development server
+Start a new development server

 ### `cmless build`
-Builds your application for production.
+Build your application for production.

-## Options
+# Options
 Modify the `cmless` object in your project's `package.json` to change build options.
 For the default configuration, see this project's [`package.json`](./package.json).

 - `browserslist` - a list of target browsers to autoprefix CSS for.
 See [Browserslist](https://github.com/browserslist/browserslist) documentation